 We want to hear from the people and organisations involved with RJ to understand their experiences to gain an understanding on how well the current service meets the needs of participants.

-We will be engaging with key stakeholder groups who are involved with RJ to gain insights and understand the strengths and weaknesses of the current model.
+We are currently be engaging with key stakeholder groups who are involved with RJ to gain insights and understand the strengths and weaknesses of the current model.

 These stakeholder groups include: